 We also use an additional data processor to oversee the link of our database to the website www.eafa.org.uk.
 We do not hold personal details on the website except for people’s identities that may be present as they appear in the films available.
 Film collections are however often identified via a family surname.

 We maintain records of your name and email address in line with our records retention schedules (a document that records what records we plan to keep and for how long).
 EAFA is specifically referred to in the University's Humanities (HUM) retention schedule.

 In order to provide evidence of ownership and copyright holders records such as donor forms will be kept in perpetuity or for the lifetime of the archive.
 Where the donated media is destroyed this will include the destruction of the related personal data.
 If the donated media is transferred to another archive the related personal data will also be transferred.

 If you have any questions about this privacy notice please contact email@example.com.

 For any queries about our use of your personal data, contact firstname.lastname@example.org.
 Further details are in the link below.

 We have published further data protection information here.

-This privacy notice was created in December 2020.
+This privacy notice was updated in March 2022 to add 'social media and other digital platforms' to the penultimate row of the table in 'the personal data we use, and why' .
 If we make any further changes to this notice we will update this webpage.